z669016/adventofcode-2021/README.md

 It was never my intention to create the shortest program possible.
 I did try to create clear and simple implementations.

 ## Day 1
+A simple exercise to start this year's edition.
+Part 1 is trivial.
+A helper method just counts the number of increases in the list in values.
+For part 2, I created a new list frm the original one (creating the sliding window values) and reused the helper for counting.
+Runs in less than 15 ms on my laptop.